IuliiaSaveleva/ALFA/README.md

 The paper "ALFA: Agglomerative Late Fusion Algorithm for Object Detection" is accepted to ICPR 2018, the link will be added here as soon as the paper become available.

-## Evaluate on PASCAL VOC 2007

-Results on PASCAL VOC 2007 are not reproducible due to randomness of a cross-validation procedure.
-You can evaluate algorithms on PASCAL VOC 2007 and get results, that would be close to the results in paper:

 <table>
     <thead>
         <tr>